 We can change a lot in plots appearance: series, their number, axes, colors, etc. Let's start with adjusting the series.

-In AnyStock you can have axes attached to plots, not chart.
-While the X-axis is the only one for all plots, we can have different Y-axes.
-Furthermore, we can have an unlimited number of Y-axes for each plot.
+In AnyStock axes are attached to plots, not achart.
+While the X-axis is the only one for all plots, each plot can have different Y axes.

 // create an additional axis var extraYAxis = plot_line_ohlc.yAxis(1); extraYAxis.orientation("right"); extraYAxis.scale(extraYScale);

 We can position plots wherever we want and make them of the size we need.
 This can be done using bounds() or other methods such as width(), height(), top(), etc. The whole list of these methods you can find here.
 By default, each new plot will be placed under the existing ones.
 Let's now create a simple three-plot AnyStock chart and position two of them next to each other.

 // set the first plot position through bounds var plot_1 = chart.plot(0); plot_1.bounds(0,0,"45%","45%"); // set the second plot position through width, height, top var plot_2 = chart.plot(1); plot_2.width("100%"); plot_2.height("45%"); plot_2.top("50%"); // set the third plot bounds var plot_3 = chart.plot(2); plot_3.bounds("55%", 0, "45%", "45%")

 Each plot can have a separate title, which is set and configured using the title() method.

 // create a stock chart var chart = anychart.stock(); // create the first plot var plot_1 = chart.plot(0); // set the title of the first plot plot_1.title("Rates");